Vrilya/wow-addon-updater/README.md

 # WoW Addon Updater

-A simple, lightweight tool for managing and updating addons from CurseForge for World of Warcraft.
+A simple, lightweight tool for managing and updating addons from CurseForge for all versions of World of Warcraft (Retail/Classic/TBC/WOTLK/Cata/MoP).

 ![WoW Addon Updater](screenshot.png)